Office Space Not as Big as it Could Be?

 Make the Most of Your Workspace

 You ended up with a workspace that’s not as big as you needed.
-Now that you’re stuck in that boat, you might as well make the most out of it.
+Now that you’re stuck in that boat, you might as well make the most of a small office.
 By relying on digital forms instead of paper ones, forcing employees to get rid of their clutter, and using an open concept that encourages collaboration and communication, you’re doing everything that you can to make the most out of your small workspace.